 - Mentor them

 Interacting with the children in these facilities can be one of the most life-changing and rewarding experience you will ever encounter.
-Volunteering abroad will give you an opportunity to fulfill a lifelong dream of having a positive impact on a child’s life.
+Volunteering abroad will give you an opportunity to fulfill a lifelong dream of positively impacting a child’s life.

-Make an Orphan smile by sharing your love and affection.
+Make a child smile by sharing your love and affection.

 Detailed Background Checks

-In Jamaica, once an Orphanage or Child Care facility is being established a detailed background check is done.
-The facilities are continuously monitored by the CDA and CISOCA to give children a chance to grow and develop in a safe and nurturing environment.
+Once an orphanage or childcare facility is being established in Jamaica, a detailed background check is done.
+Furthermore, the facilities are continuously monitored by the CDA and CISOCA.
+This is so to allow children to grow and develop in a safe and nurturing environment.

 Here are some of the reasons for doing these checks: